Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 By default, the Authentication event trigger will validate that Azure Function authentication integration is configured and it will check that the **client** in the token is set to `99045fe1-7639-4a75-9d4a-577b6ca3810f` (via the `azp` or `appid` claims in the token).

-If you want to test your API against some other client that is not Azure AD authentication events service, like using Postman, you can configure an _optional_ application setting:
+If you want to test your API against some other client that is not Microsoft Entra authentication events service, like using Postman, you can configure an _optional_ application setting:

 * **AuthenticationEvents__CustomCallerAppId** - the guid of your desired client.
 If not provided, `99045fe1-7639-4a75-9d4a-577b6ca3810f` is assumed.